This is the second in our series on New Year’s Marketing Resolutions. If you missed the first, read it here.

 How to Create a Successful Customer Marketing Strategy

 As with any other marketing tactic, to get the results you want from customer marketing, you should work out a strategy.
-Here are a few tips for increasing profits and loyalty with better customer marketing in 2019.
+Here are a few tips for increasing profits and loyalty with your customers.

 - Collect and analyze the customer data you have.